h4cc/awesome-elixir/README.md

 *Running code to see how long it takes, which is faster and/or if improvements have been made.*

 * [beamchmark](https://github.com/membraneframework/beamchmark) - A Tool for measuring EVM performance.
-* [benchee](https://github.com/PragTob/benchee) - Easy and extensible benchmarking in Elixir!
+* [benchee](https://github.com/PragTob/benchee) - Easy and extensible benchmarking in Elixir.
 * [benchfella](https://github.com/alco/benchfella) - Benchmarking tool for Elixir.
 * [bmark](https://github.com/joekain/bmark) - A benchmarking tool for Elixir.